Cheers Then: Cover

 The single's cover shows cartoons of Dallin, Fahey and Woodward perched atop a graffiti-covered wall.
 Adrian Gurvitz's name is visible on the top left corner of the wall.

 Music video

 The music video directed by Keith McMillan was a recreation of the musical film The Sound of Music.
 Filmed in Salzburg, the girls re-enact many of the scenes from the film, including the step-jumping scene for "Do-Re-Mi" and running in the hills, and the gazebo scene.

+Critical reception

+Writing for New Musical Express in November 1982, music critic Adrian Thrills evaluated "Cheers Then" as a pivotal milestone in Bananarama's career, marking their transition toward artistic independence.
+Thrills noted that the single demonstrated the trio's efforts to move past being viewed merely as "pretty puppets of some production team" and establish themselves as an act "deserving some sort of serious critical appraisal."
+Although Thrills considered the track "far from the strongest single" among the week's new releases, he praised its lyrical substance, describing it as a "winsome account of how a once solid friendship lapses into polite indifference."
+He also drew stylistic parallels between the song and "Don't Call Us," the B-side to their previous single "Shy Boy".
+Ultimately, Thrills commended the group for distancing themselves from the "novelty girlie appeal" of contemporary pop acts, concluding that Bananarama deserved credit because they "have never pretended to be anything other than themselves."